© 2015 Lynn Abbott

 I scuttled attempting to avoid the fluffy white stuff when suddenly we lost all sound.
 I fidgeted with my father’s reel-to-reel.

-Horrified by the prospect of facing my father with such a revelation, I emerged from behind the set like Linus’ much anticipated, Great Pumpkin in the proverbial Peanuts’ patch.
+Horrified by the damage to my father’s reel-to-reel, I emerged from behind the set like Linus’ much anticipated, Great Pumpkin in the proverbial Peanuts’ patch.

 However, I did not intend to bestow pleasant gifts upon all the boys of the Woodstock world.

-They turned, and fled through the garden gate as fast as they were able.
+They turned, and fled.
 But my fury propelled me, and I clipped their heels.

 Yup, I worked magic that day.
 But it wasn’t a cinematic “happily ever after.”